-Habibi International is a nonprofit formed in 2017 that seeks to impact the lives of refugees and internally displaced persons (IDP) in the Middle East by providing humanitarian relief and development in partnership with local churches and NGOs (Non-Governmental Organizations).
-As an organization, Habibi International strives to gather like-minded individuals and churches to serve refugees and IDPs through healthcare, education, development projects, women’s ministries, and prayer ministries.
+Habibi International is a nonprofit formed in 2017 that seeks to impact the lives of refugees and internally displaced persons (IDP) in the Middle East by providing humanitarian relief and development in partnership with locals and other organizations.
+As an organization, Habibi International strives to gather like-minded individuals and churches to serve refugees and IDPs through healthcare, education, development projects, and women’s programs.

 Willy Tan is one of the founders and CEO of Habibi International, a humanitarian organization seeking to serve the refugees and internally displaced in the Middle East.
 He graduated from Biola University and Fuller Seminary and is currently a doctoral candidate at Gordon-Conwell Seminary.
 He also studied leadership and management at the Drucker School of Management in Claremont, California.
 Prior to full-time humanitarian work, Willy spent 15 years working as a portfolio manager in the wealth management industry.
 He is married to Christy, a Nurse Practitioner who serves alongside him in Northern Iraq.
 They have 2 children, Amber and Hudson.